RebeccaSue/RebeccaSue.github.io/README.md

  # Checkmate

 Checkmate is a 2D chess game with a story mode that helps beginners to become familiar with chess.
-It is implemented using NodeJS.
+It is implemented using jQuery.